 Considering the speed limit is much higher on many highways, you can imagine what happens with someone driving much faster and taking their focus off of driving for longer.

-Our personal injury McAllen lawyers here at J. Gonzalez Law Firm support the many efforts to end texting while driving.
+Our personal injury McAllen lawyers here at J. Gonzalez Injury Attorneys support the many efforts to end texting while driving.
 But it is also important to recognize that distracted driving includes much more than just checking our phones and texting.

 What Else Distracts Us?